tendermint/liquidity/README.md

   liquidityd query liquidity [command]

 Available Commands:
-  liquidity-pool Query details of a liquidity pool params         Query the current liquidity parameters information *WIP, More will soon be added.*
+  pool           Query details of a liquidity pool params         Query the current liquidity parameters information *WIP, More will soon be added.*